 Before you begin ...

-Remember that you are not asking for people to just donate ... you are asking for support of you and pediatric cancer research – a cause that has likely touched your life or someone you know.
+Remember that you are not asking for people to just donate ... you are asking for support of you and pediatric cancer research and emergency service support for cancer patients– two causes that likely touched your life or someone you know.
 There are many different ways to succeed with fundraising, and you will find yourself pleasantly surprised with the people and corporations that are willing to support you and pediatric cancer research.

 First: Tell Your Story –

 Let people know why you are participating in this event and raising support and awareness for pediatric cancer research – whether it is for yourself, a loved one, or one of Tony Cruz's Riders.
 You can share as much or as little as you want, but be honest.
 How has pediatric cancer affected you, your family, your colleague, or your friend?

 Second: Announce Your Goal –

 Whether it is a $100 goal or a $10,000 goal – make sure you let your ambitious goal and passion to make a difference shine.
 (People may be more likely to donate more to help you reach it).